noreajs/core/README.md

 # Norea.Js core library

-Norea.js is a framework for building scalable and progressive server applications.
+Norea.Js is a sets of tools for the development of API with Node.Js.